The sprawling suburb of Al Wathba sits along the Abu Dhabi – Al Ain highway, just 40 minutes drive from downtown.

 Desert soil can be salt dense from intense evaporation in the heat.
 So whilst the water may have appeared from the nearby pipeline, the salt bergs and plates are a natural phenomenon.

 It is a perfect example of when something man-made becomes a natural wonder.
 A good analogy could be when marine biologists put an object in the ocean to create a surface for coral to flourish.

 It is not the only place in the world where a salt structure exists in desert surroundings.
 The Siwa Oasis in Egypt, Lake Kurum in Ethiopia, not to mention the Dead Sea.

-The cooler months results in less evaporation of the water providing a long beautiful stream of aqua blue water.
+The cooler months, from November onwards, result in less evaporation of the water providing a long beautiful stream of aqua-blue water.

 2. Long Salt Lake Abu Dhabi Location